-- S.4.2.5 Additional information for Northern Territory performance indicators is provided below: - (a) Complaints Hardship, is the total number of customer service complaints associated with customer hardship measures. - (b) Not used.
+- S.4.2.5 Additional information for Northern Territory performance indicators is provided below: - (a) Complaints Hardship, is the total number of customer service complaints associated with customer hardship measures. - (b) Not used Number of customers by meter type is number of active customers on the last calendar day of the reporting period.
+Meters must be categorised as per functionality; including unmetered, pre-payment meters, interval meters, accumulation meters, and other.